-[ dist, h_track_int ] = interpolate ( me thod, sample_rate, movement_profile, algorithm, update_input ) Calling object Single object Description Interpolates the snapshot positions along the track The channel model one CIR for each poften needed.
-This theorem is not viol polates the positions along the track such that it matches the given sample rate. operates on a position-based sample grid.
-That means that the 'builder' generates osition on the track.
-In practise, however, a time continuous evolution of the CIR is can be interpolated from the position-based grid, provided that the spatial sample ated (i.e. the channel needs to be sampled at least twice per half wave length).
-In mough sample points are needed along the track.
-Interpolation distance The distance-based interpolation calculates the missing sample points and places method them equally spaced along the track.
+[dist, h_track_int] $=$ interpolate (method, sample_rate, movement_profile, algorithm, update_input) Calling object Single object

+Description Interpolates the snapshot positions along the track This function interpolates the positions along the track such that it matches the given sample rate.
+The channel model operates on a position-based sample grid.
+That means that the 'builder' generates one CIR for each position on the track.
+In practise, however, a time continuous evolution of the CIR is often needed.
+This can be interpolated from the position-based grid, provided that the spatial sample theorem is not violated (i.e. the channel needs to be sampled at least twice per half wave length).
+In order to do that, enough sample points are needed along the track.
+Interpolation method distance The distance-based interpolation calculates the missing sample points and places them equally spaced along the track.
 This corresponds to a constant speed when evaluating the output CIRs.
 The required minimum value for 'sample_rate' is equal to '1/samples_per_meter' from the 'qd_simulation_parameters' object. time The time-based interpolation is needed in dual-mobility scenarios, where Tx and Rx can move at different speeds.
 In this case the sample rate is given in [seconds] and a movement profile must be given.
-If you use the set_speed function of the qd_track object, the movement profile is automatically generated. snapshot Time-based interpolation where positions on the track are given by snapshot numbers instead of distances.
+If you use the set_speed function of the qd_track object, the movement profile is automatically generated. snapshot Time-based interpolation where positions on the track are given by snapshot num- bers instead of distances.
 This is useful when the device is stationary but changes it's orientation over time, e.g. a radar antenna.
 The sample rate must be given in [seconds].
 The movement profile must contain the time-points (first row) vs. snapshot number (second row).
 Snapshot indices start from 1.
 Fractional number are possible (e.g. 1.5).
 Input method Must be either 'distance', 'time' or 'snapshot'. sample_rate The interval between two (output) snapshots given in [meters] for distance-based interpolation and [seconds] for time-based and snapshot-based interpolation. movement_profile A matrix describing the time (in seconds) vs. distance (in meters) for time-based interpolation; or (input) snapshot-number vs. distance for snapshot-based interpolation.
 The first row describes the time points, the second row describes the positions on the track relative to the start point. algorithm Selects the interpolation algorithm.
-Optional are linear - Linear interpolation (default) cubic - Shape preserving piecewise cubic interpolation Interpolation of the orientations are always done using the SLERP algorithm (spherical linear interpolation).

-update_input When set to 'true', the input track object is updated.
+Optional are linear - Linear interpolation (default)cubic - Shape preserving piecewise cubic interpolation Interpolation of the orientations are always done using the SLERP algorithm (spherical linear interpolation). update_input When set to 'true', the input track object is updated.
 If set to 'false' (default), a new track object is created.
 Output dist The interpolated distances relative to the track start point. h_track_int A new 'qd_track' object containing the interpolated positions, orientations, segments and parameters.
 If 'update_input' is set to true, the calling track handle is returned.

+$dist = interpolate_movement (si, algorithm)$

-dist = interpolate_movement ( si, algorithm ) Calling object Single object Single object Description Interpolates the me Interpolates the movement profile to a distance vector polates the movement profile.
+Calling object Single object Description Interpolates the movement profile to a distance vector This function inter- interpolate the cha Speeds (Channel In polates the movement profile.
 The distance vector at the output can then be used to nnel coefficients to emulate varying speeds.
-See also the tutorial "Applying Varying nterpolation)".
-Input si algorithm the sampling interval in [seconds] selects the interpolation algorithm.
+See also the tutorial "Applying Varying interpolation)".
+Input si the sampling interval in [seconds] algorithm selects the interpolation algorithm.
 The default is cubic spline interpolation.
-Optional are: • linear - Linear interpolation (default) • cubic - Shape preserving piecewise cubic interpolation Output dist Distance of each interpolated position from the start of the track in [m]
+Op- tional are: • linear - Linear interpolation (default) • cubic - Shape preserving piecewise cubic interpolation Output dist Distance of each interpolated position from the start of the track in [m]